hannasage/zine/README.md

 ### Add a Component to Zine

-To add a new component to `Zine`, use the following command from the root project directory:
+> Requires use of `zine-cli`: [Setup CLI](#setup-cli)

+To add a component to Zine, I can use the new `zine component <name>` command.
+The required `-t` or `--type` flag is how I indicate whether I want the block or the logic component template.
+Names **must** follow be strictly alphabetical and extended names must be hyphenated.

 ```
-yarn zine:component
+zine component --type logic myNewThing ❌
+zine component --type logic my-new-thing ✅
 ```

-You will be prompted for a type, either a `logic` or `block` component.
-Anything visual should follow the rule that if it _can_ be a block, it _should_ be a block.
-A logic component is a tsx file that serves as a logical layer of the app.
-For example, `ZinePage` handles effects and prop validation, while the Template system handles rendering the template composed of blocks.
+This generates a component file in the proper subdirectory with the filename structure, following the above example input, of `MyNewThing.ts` or `MyNewThing.tsx`.
+It'll also add the exports to `components/index.ts`

 ### Add a Template to Zine